mode95/Data_Science/Business_intelligence/README.md

-*SQL project for Business Intelligence course*, a project that evaluates the ability to formulate several sql queries.
+# SQL project for Business Intelligence course

+A project that evaluates the ability to formulate several sql queries.
 The results are shown with Tableau and Flourish.